alexspeller/ember-cli-coffees6/README.md

 `export default DummyController`
 ```

-Replace ember-cli-coffeescript with ember-cli-coffees6 and you can use a much more natural syntax:
+Enhance ember-cli-coffeescript with ember-cli-coffees6 and you can use a much more natural syntax:

 ```coffee
 import Ember from 'ember'